danythedeveloper/nx-pillar-challenge/README.md

 ## 📝 FYI

-I would have liked to invest more time in styling, unit testing, deployment, and more interesting subjects.
+I would have liked to invest more time in styling, unit testing, deployment, loading spinner, and more interesting subjects.
 Unfortunately, this is the most time I can invest at the moment.
 I appreciate the opportunity to test myself with new technologies like Nx and to learn new things.
 I hope this project meets the qualifications.